Lymah123/100-days-of-code/daily-journal.md

 Day 7: 07/04/25

 - I created an issue on the Demand open source repository about creating a PR template for the repo.
 I am waiting for the reviewer's approval to start working on the issue.
-- I am waiting for the reviewer's feedback on the last changes I made to the Mifos Apache/repository.
+- I am waiting for the reviewer's feedback on the last changes I made to the Mifos Apache/Fineract repository.